blockchaindevelopersmd/workshop_0x0_seed/README.md

 > What are the contracts i am going to implement?

-There should be implemented one single contract- `contracts/Voting.sol`
+There should be implemented one single contract: `contracts/Voting.sol`

-> What are `stage`s?
+> What are `stages`?
 What are the differences between them?

 Stages are basically the code&concepts complexity.
 For example: the simplest stage would be `stage1`.
 It's very basic and the only one which is required.
 You're free to extend and implement `stage2`, which will improve your knowledge of Solidity and blockchain concepts.

 The special stage designed for Jedi's is the `stage3`.
-If this is quite easy for you- we will be glad provide you a very special, personalized, unique and amazingly interesting task ;)
+If this is quite easy for you- we will be glad to provide you a very special, personalized, unique and amazingly interesting task ;)

 ## Validation